 Hello all!
 How are you doing?
 I hope you all are doing well in your academics.
-Today this blog is going to be bliss for those who are from Literature field.
-In this blog I am going to discuss Literary Trends of Puritan and Restoration Period.
+Today this blog is going to be bliss for those who are from the Literature field.
+In this blog, I am going to discuss Literary Trends of Puritan and Restoration Period.
 Puritan age started form 1620 and lasted till 1660.
 There were many upheavals during that period.
 King James I was the ruler at that time.
 1660 marks the beginning of the Restoration Period.
-King Charles II came to throne and monarchy was restored in England.
-Restoration period brought many changes in the political and social scenario.
+King Charles II came to the throne and monarchy was restored in England.
+The restoration period brought many changes in the political and social scenario.
 Catholics were dominated by Anglicans.
-Establishment of two political parties in England i.e. Tories and the Whigs also took place in the restoration period.
+The establishment of two political parties in England i.e. Tories and the Whigs also took place in the restoration period.

 Let’s see what you are going to read in this blog

 - The Restoration Period -1660 to 1785